Namishkaushik/Data-Science/Python/Python Basics.md

 - A **tuple** is a built-in Python data structure that is very *similar to a list*, but with one key difference: **tuples are immutable** (the values cannot be changed).
 - They are **faster then list** as they are immutable.
 - It is defined with `()`.
+- Use when data should not change (like constants, coordinates).

 Some common operations:
 ```python